Fraud, Waste, and Abuse

 A Serious Problem that Impacts Everyone

-Engaging in prescription fraud is when someone knowingly uses false information, statements or misrepresentations to obtain prescription drugs or payment for prescription drugs when the person is not entitlement to the drugs or payment.
+Fraud is when someone knowingly uses false information or statements to obtain prescription drugs or payment for prescription drugs when the person is not entitled to the drugs or payment.

 - A pharmacy submitting claims for medications that the patient never received;